 About WWDA

-Women with Disabilities Australia (WWDA) is the award winning, national Disabled People’s Organisation (DPO) for women and girls with all types of disability in Australia.
-As a DPO, WWDA is managed and run by women with disability, for women and girls with disability.
+Women with Disabilities Australia (WWDA) is the award winning, national Disabled People’s Organisation (DPO) for women, girls, feminine identifying and non-binary people with all types of disability in Australia.
+As a DPO and National Women’s Alliance (NWA), WWDA is managed and run by women and non-binary people with disability, for women and non-binary people with disability.